Highlights from Smiles’s “Character”

 It is a mistake to suppose that men succeed through success; they much oftener succeed through failure.

-is often still more important in diplomacy.
+[Knowing what not to do] is often still more important in diplomacy.

 While, in a large-natured man, solitude will make the pure heart purer, in the small-natured man it will only serve to make the hard heart still harder: for though solitude may be the nurse of great spirits, it is the torment of small ones.